Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Candidate model sequence generation via WCM principle

-Starting with $(s, e) = (0, n)$, recursively repeating the above operation over the segments defined by the thus-identified $\c_\circ$, i.e.\ $(s, \c_\circ]$ and $(\c_\circ, e]$, generates a complete solution path that attaches an order of importance to $\{1, \ldots, n - 1\}$ as change point candidates; see Algorithm~\ref{alg:cp} in Appendix~\ref{app:alg} for the pseudo code of the WBS2 algorithm, and for how to perform a deterministic sampling of $\mc R_{s, e}$ from $\mc A_{s, e}$.
+Starting with $(s, e) = (0, n)$, recursively repeating the above operation over the segments defined by the thus-identified $\c_\circ$, i.e.\ $\{s + 1, \ldots, \c_\circ\}$ and $\{\c_\circ + 1, \ldots, e\}$, generates a complete solution path that attaches an order of importance to $\{1, \ldots, n - 1\}$ as change point candidates; see Algorithm~\ref{alg:cp} in Appendix~\ref{app:alg} for the pseudo code of the WBS2 algorithm, and for how to to select $\mc R_{s, e}$ from $\mc A_{s, e}$ via deterministic sampling.
+Later in Section~\ref{sec:ms}, we further assume that $\{Z_t\}_{t \in \Z}$ follows an AR model.
+Under such a model, we may replace the CUSUM statistic with the likelihood ratio test statistic but this tends to numerical instabilities since~(i) the number of parameters to be estimated is greater for the likelihood ratio test statistic, while our interest lies in detecting mean shifts only, and (ii) the generation of the solution path involves computation of contrast statistics on short segments.

-We denote by $\mc P_0$ the output generated by the WBS2: each element of $\mc P_0$ contains the triplet of the beginning and the end of the interval and the break that returns the maximum energy (measured as in~\eqref{eq:cusum:def}) at a particular iteration, and the corresponding max-CUSUM statistic.
-We refer to this maximal selection of the CUSUM statistic as wild energy maximisation (WEM).
+We denote by $\mc P_0$ the output generated by the WBS2: each element of $\mc P_0$ contains the triplet of the beginning and the end of the interval and the break that returns the maximum contrast (measured as in~\eqref{eq:cusum:def}) at a particular iteration, and the corresponding max-CUSUM statistic.
 The order of the sorted max-CUSUMs (in decreasing order) provides a natural ordering of the candidate change points, which gives rise to the following solution path $\mc P := \{(s_{(m)}, \c_{(m)}, e_{(m)}, \mc X_{(m)}): \, m = 1, \ldots, P\}$, where

 if $\mc X_{(m)} = 0$ for some $m \le \vert \mc P_0 \vert$, then $(s_{(m)}, \c_{(m)}, e_{(m)})$ is not associated with any change point and thus such entries are excluded from the solution path~$\mc P$.